amanjain25/hacktoberfest18-ft/README.md

 ## What should I do next for Hacktoberfest'18?
   1. If you wanted to offer more code changes to this repo you could edit/add any files/code and then follow a similar workflow.

+  2. You could alternatively look at any github's "Issues" tab.
+That is where people make requests to the public for your contributions aka "pull requests"

+### Or you could check out this list: